 **Helpful tips and common mistakes

-These muffins combine your bread and stuffing side dish into one within half the time.
+These muffins combine your bread and stuffing side dish into one and are ready within half the time.
 You can change the filling for the stuffing according to your preferences but I personally love the sausage and apple combination.

 Just sauteing the onion and sausage mix reminds me of Thanksgiving already!
 Mix all together and pour into the muffin pans.